+So, if I just arrive up in San Francisco, you can see that we're already starting to surface this suggestion to go check out Golden Gate Park.
 It's displayed lower on the face, because it's not the most pressing thing to me right now.
 But, we want to make sure that the user is aware about this.

 And, as I move closer and closer to Golden Gate Park, this content becomes more relevant to me, until I've finally arrived, and I can really easily tap on this to dive into more details, and check out what are the things I can do while I'm at Golden Gate Park.

+When you're creating your locationRelevanceProviders, you provide to the system a CLRegion.
+And so, this allows you to indicate two important properties.
+The first is the actual coordinates, the lat, long that you're interested in surfacing your content, along with the radius.
 So, how close does the user need to be before this content is relevant to them?
 There's also a couple properties in CLRegion that you can use to, kind of, adjust how the system interprets your region.

+The first one is notifyOnEntry.
 So, as the name might suggest, the system waits until the user has entered into this region before this piece of content becomes relevant to the user.

 Similarly, there's a notifyOnExit property that you can set, where the system will wait until the user has left this particular region before this content becomes relevant.